Boys hoops: Warren Central keeps winning, sets up juicy semifinal

 Criss Beyers wasn’t about to buy any “ugly” talk.
 Not any of it.
 A first half with 24 combined points?
-That’s a thing of beauty, as long as his team was in the lead.
+That’s a thing of beauty — as long as his team was in the lead.

 Warren Central used a stifling first-half defensive performance and held off visiting Lawrence North for a 52-43 win Wednesday night in a Marion County tournament quarterfinal.
 The Warriors led 17-7 at halftime, holding the Wildcats to 2-for-16 shooting.